- Safety and Health Topics

 - Metalworking Fluids

-While MWFs are used by hundreds of thousands of workers safely, problems can develop when good hygiene practices are not followed or when fluids are not properly managed or maintained.
+While MWFs are used by many workers safely, problems can develop when good hygiene practices are not followed or when fluids are not properly managed or maintained.
 Major health concerns of improperly managed fluids or when good hygiene practices are not followed include skin irritation, allergic contact dermatitis, irritation of the eyes, nose and throat, and, occasionally, breathing difficulties such as bronchitis and asthma.
 Although rare, some workers have contacted hypersensitivity pneumonitis (HP) from improperly managed fluids.
 HP is an allergic type reaction in the lungs that may be caused by exposure to certain microbial products.
 HP is marked by chills, fever, shortness of breath and a deep cough - similar to a cold that will not go away.
 Prior to 1985, the use of poorly refined mineral oils had been associated with an increase risk of cancers of the larynx, rectum, pancreas, skin, scrotum, and bladder.
 The following metalworking fluid references provide more hazard identification and health effects.

 - Oil mist (mineral).
 National Institute for Occupational Safety and Health (NIOSH), (May 1994).
 Provides an Immediately Dangerous to Life or Health (IDLH) document that includes acute toxicity data for oil mist.

 - Criteria for a Recommended Standard: Occupational Exposure to Metalworking Fluids.
 U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 98-102, (January 1998).
 Reviews available information about the adverse health effects associated with occupational exposure to metalworking fluids and aerosols.

 - TOXNET for Mineral Oil.
 The National Library of Medicine.